BazyshynAnton/jdmarket/README.md

 # JDM

-Welcome to our unique JDM (Japanese Domestic Market) car dealership, where a passion for Japanese technology and style combines with the highest quality vehicles straight from Japan.
+Welcome to JDM (Japanese Domestic Market) car dealership, where a passion for Japanese technology and style combines with the highest quality vehicles straight from Japan.

 ## Description